rayzurr/notebook/notes/fcc/fcc-html-css.md

 - label element and input element are often paired together within when used in forms.
 Label will have a `for = {name1}` attribute & input will have `id={name1}`.
 They must have matching

 - Keeping in mind best-practices for form inputs, give each input an appropriate type and name attribute.
 Then, give the first input a placeholder attribute.

+- Contrast Ratio: Measures the difference in brightness between colors (text vs. background).
+Importance: Higher contrast (e.g., 7:1) improves readability, especially for those with visual impairments.
+How to Use:
+Find the background color of your list elements.

+Use a contrast checker tool (like WebAIM Contrast Checker: https://webaim.org/resources/contrastchecker/)

+to pick a new anchor color with a contrast ratio of at least 7:1 compared to the background.

+Update your CSS or HTML to apply the new color to all anchor elements within the list elements.

+??

+- completed, **DEFININTELY SHOULD REVISIT**
 ### Tribute Page (Certification Project)

 ## Chapter 3